 Sponsoring the QEC25 conference at Yale offers a unique opportunity to engage with the next generation of quantum researchers and contribute to discussions on quantum error correction at the very site where some of the field’s most significant breakthroughs have occurred.

-Stephen Bartlett, The University of Sydney
+Stephen Bartlett (Chair), The University of Sydney

 Kenneth Brown, Duke